akshairajendran/sportbot/README.md

 ### Parameterization

 - engine.account_bal_tolerance specifies in Wei the most your account balance may decrease from its maximum value before killing the engine
-- engine.maxNotionalOutstanding specifies in Wei the max notional risk you may have outstanding, additional quote will not be submitted if this limit is reached
+- engine.maxNotionalOutstanding specifies in Wei the max notional risk you may have outstanding, additional quotes will not be submitted if this limit is reached
 - engine.max_rejects specifies the maximum number of automatic restarts the engine may make on non-critical errors
 - engine.leagues specifies which leagues to quote in and follows the naming convention specified by Sportcrypt
 - engine.matchTypes specifies the match or bet types in which to place quotes and follows the naming convention specified by Sportcrypt
-- engine.strategyParams specifies the default parameters by which new strategies are instantied
+- engine.strategyParams specifies the default parameters by which new strategies are instantiated
   - strategyParams.edge specifies the edge in contract price (0-100) at which to place quotes
   - strategyParams.size specifies the quantity in Wei at which to place quotes
   - strategyParams.duration specifies the duration in nanoseconds at which to place quotes, after which they will be expired by the exchange